-The theory underlying our key hypothesis about how identity focus affects proactive information sharing is based on the assumption that identity focus changes the way in which team members approach collaboration with other teams: We argue that team-focused teams approach inter-team collaboration based on instrumental motives - cooperation is a means to an end and conditional on its instrumental value.
-Conversely, we argue that system-focused teams approach inter-team collaboration based on benevolent motives - cooperation is an end in itself and not conditional on its instrumental value.
-It is this mechanism, we argue, that underlies differences in information sharing behavior between team- and system-focused teams: Because team-focused teams approach inter-team cooperation more as a means to an end, they will orient their information sharing behavior more strongly on direct reciprocity considerations.
+The theory underlying our key hypothesis about how identity focus affects proactive information sharing is based on the assumption that identity focus changes the way in which team members approach collaboration with other teams.
+We argue that team-focused teams approach interteam collaboration based on instrumental motives-cooperation as a means to an end and conditional on its instrumental value.
+Conversely, we argue that systemfocused teams approach interteam collaboration based on benevolent motives-cooperation as an end in itself and not conditional on its instrumental value.
+It is this mechanism, we argue, that underlies differences in information-sharing behavior between teamand system-focused teams: because team-focused teams approach interteam cooperation more as a means to an end, they will orient their informationsharing behavior more strongly on direct reciprocity considerations.

-Although the behavioral differences we observed in Study 1 support these theoretical arguments, Study 1 did not directly test this underlying assumption.
+Although the behavioral differences we observed in Study 1 support these theoretical arguments, the study did not directly test this underlying assumption.
 To fill this gap and test our working assumption, we designed a scenario experiment inspired by the experimental task in Study 1.
 In this scenario, participants took the role of an intelligence officer operating as part of a multiteam system securing a city.
-We manipulated identity focus and then measured the impact of the manipulation on participants' conceptualization of inter-team relations as more or less instrumental, and their information sharing intentions.
+We manipulated identity focus and then measured the impact of the manipulation on participants' conceptualization of interteam relations as more or less instrumental, and their information-sharing intentions (see also Appendix A).